EU locks out Belarus from international aviation

 The airspace ban will see Belarus lose income from overflight fees, especially on routes to Asia.

-It comes on top of earlier EU listing of Lukashenko and some 60 of his cronies over his crackdown on pro-democracy protesters.
+It comes on top of earlier EU listing of Lukashenko and over 60 of his cronies over his crackdown on pro-democracy protesters.

 But the bulk of Lukashenko's foreign income comes from petrol and fertiliser exports.